On-Your-Feet Guide: Distance Learning for Instructional Leaders

 • When you want to help your students learn a specific strategy, routine, or approach, but aren’t sure how to do it yourself

 Douglas Fisher is professor and chair of educational leadership at San Diego State University and a teacher leader at Health Sciences High and Middle College.
 Previously, Doug was an early intervention teacher and elementary school educator.
 He is a credentialed English teacher and administrator in California.
 In 2022, he was inducted into the Reading Hall of Fame by the Literacy Research Association.
-He has published numerous articles on reading and literacy, differentiated instruction, and curriculum design, as well as books such as The Teacher Clarity Playbook 2/e, Your Introduction to PLC+, The Illustrated Guide to Teacher Credibility, The Teaching Reading Playbook, and Welcome to Teaching!.
-Nancy Frey is a Professor in Educational Leadership at San Diego State and a teacher leader at Health Sciences High and Middle College.
+He has published numerous articles on reading and literacy, leadership, and curriculum design, as well as books such as The Teacher Clarity Playbook (2nd ed.), Your Introduction to PLC+, The Illustrated Guide to Teacher Credibility, Instructional Strategies to Move Learning Forward: 50+ Tools That Support Gradual Release of Responsibility, and Welcome to Teaching!
+Nancy Frey is a professor in educational leadership at San Diego State University and a teacher leader at Health Sciences High and Middle College.
 She is a credentialed special educator, reading specialist, and administrator in California.
 She is a member of the International Literacy Association’s Literacy Research Panel.
-Her published titles include The Illustrated Guide to Visible Learning, Welcome to Teaching Multilingual Learners, Teaching Foundational Skills to Adolescent Readers, and RIGOR Unveiled: A Video-Enhanced Flipbook to Promote Teacher Expertise in Relationship Building, Instruction, Goals, Organization, and Relevance.
+Her published titles include 50 Strategies for Activating Your PLC+, The Illustrated Guide to Visible Learning, Welcome to Teaching Multilingual Learners, Teaching Foundational Skills to Adolescent Readers, and RIGOR Unveiled: A Video-Enhanced Flipbook to Promote Teacher Expertise in Relationship Building, Instruction, Goals, Organization, and Relevance.
 Nicole Law, PhD, author consultant presents in the areas of leadership, professional learning communities, culturally responsive pedagogy, educating multilingual learners, and multidimensional aspects for Visible Learning.
 In addition, she has served as a curriculum coordinator for English language learners, cultural responsivity, AVID (Advancement via Individual Determination), district equity, and mathematics and science instruction in the Metropolitan School District of Wayne Township in Indianapolis, Indiana.
 In this position, Nicole created multilayered and multifaceted professional learning for teachers and administrators covering all aspects of directed programs and curricular areas.
 In 2008, Nicole received the National Milken Award from the state of Indiana.
 Prior to her leadership role, Nicole was a science teacher, administrator, and a building principal.
 She has an MEd in elementary administration and supervision from Butler University and a PhD from Indiana State University.
 Nicole is the coauthor of Collective Equity: A Movement for Creating Communities Where We Can All Breathe and Comprehension: The Skill, Will, and Thrill of Reading.
 She is also the coauthor of The Reflective Leader: Implementing a Multidimensional Leadership Performance System.
-Dominique Smith, EdD, is chief of educational services and teacher support at Health Sciences High and Middle College in San Diego, California.
-Smith is passionate about creating school environments that honor and empower students.
-His research and instruction focus on restorative practices, classroom management, growth mindset, and the culture of achievement.
-Dominique also provides professional learning to K-12 teachers in small and large groups that address classroom and school climate and organization.
-He holds a doctorate in educational leadership from San Diego State University with an emphasis on equity as well as a master’s degree in social work from the University of Southern California.
-Dominique also holds credentials from San Diego State University in administrative services, child welfare, PPS, and attendance.
-Smith has been recognized with the National School Safety Award from the School Safety Advocacy Council.
-In 2018, he delivered a TED Talk on building relationships between students and teachers.
+Dr. Dominique Smith is an award-winning educator, author, and school leader who has dedicated two decades to transforming schools into inclusive, safe, and empowering spaces for students and educators alike.
+He currently serves as Principal at Health Sciences High and Middle College in San Diego, California.
+Dr. Smith earned his Doctorate in Educational Leadership from San Diego State University and a Master of Social Work from the University of Southern California.
+His dual expertise in education and social work uniquely positions him to bridge the gap between academic success, emotional safety, and equitable school culture.
+A passionate advocate for belonging, restorative practices, and leadership development, Dr. Smith has co-authored several influential books, including Belonging in School: Creating a Place Where Kids Want to Learn and Teachers Want to Stay, Better Than Carrots or Sticks: Restorative Practices for Positive Classroom Management, Building Equity: Policies and Practices to Empower All Learners, Leader Credibility, How Leadership Works: A Playbook for Instructional Leaders, and The Restorative Practices Playbook.
+In recognition of his commitment to fostering safe and supportive school environments, Dr. Smith received the National School Safety Award from the School Safety Advocacy Council.
+His TED Talk on building authentic relationships between students and teachers has inspired educators across the country to reimagine connection as the cornerstone of effective teaching and learning.
+Through his leadership, writing, and speaking, Dr. Smith continues to champion the belief that when students feel seen, heard, and valued, they are empowered to thrive — both academically and personally.
+His work challenges schools to move beyond compliance and discipline toward cultures of belonging, accountability, and restorative growth.